hicommonwealth/edgeware-documentation/docs/contribute-and-engage/develop/edgeware-smart-contracts/deploy-an-evm-contract/using-truffle.md

 > **Note** We are using the same private key that we have been using in other guides, which comes pre-funded with tokens `tEDG` via the genesis config of a Edgeware EVM node running in `--dev` mode.
 The public key for this account is: `0x19e7e376e7c213b7e7e7e46cc70a5dd086daff2a`.

 The contract we will be deploying with Truffle is a simple ERC-20 contract.
-Youn can find this contract under `truffle/contracts/HedgeToken.sol`, it's content is showed here
+You can find this contract under `truffle/contracts/HedgeToken.sol`, it's content is showed here

 #### [ERC-20 Contract](https://contracts.edgewa.re/#/4/interacting-with-a-Edgeware-node-using-truffle?id=erc-20-contract) <a id="erc-20-contract"></a>